timching/Sylius/UPGRADE-2.0.md

         Sylius\Component\User\Model\UserInterface: argon2i
 ```

-Check if you have an encoder configured in the `sylius_user` package configuration.
+Also, check if you have an encoder configured in the `sylius_user` package configuration.

 ```yaml
 sylius_user: